 Evaluations are based on the six core competencies.
-All team members are expected to complete formal evaluations at the end of each rotation using the web-based E-Value evaluation software.
+All team members are expected to complete formal evaluations at the end of each rotation using the web-based MedHub evaluation software.
 Mid rotation verbal feedback should be sought by residents.
-Residents at all levels of training are evaluated by their attendings, peers and students.
+Residents at all levels of training are evaluated by their attending, peers and students.

-V. Rotation specific Competency Objectives - link to Competency based learning objectives document
+V. Rotation-specific Competency Objectives - link to Competency based Learning Objectives

 - A. Patient Care/Medical knowledge this rotation offers concentrated learning in the areas of ID and HIV care.
-It also provides ICU based management of patients with infectious disease issues. - B. Professionalism link - C. Interpersonal and communication skills link - D. Practice based learning link - E. Systems based practice Residents have the opportunity to learn about coordinating long term care for HIV patients and also the use of indwelling catheters and their complications in the outpatient setting.
+It allows residents to care for patients in the outpatient setting at the DAC, ID Associates and county STD clinic. - B. Professionalism-Has professional and respectful interactions with patients, caregivers, and members of the inter professional team. - C. Interpersonal and communication skills often this rotation will expose residents to diseases related to a person's private sexual life.
+Residents will conduct themselves professionally and l earn how to effectively elicit sexual history. - D. Practice based learning -Monitors practice with a goal for improvement, learns and improves via performance audit / feedback, learns and improves at the point of care. - E. Systems based practice Residents have the opportunity to learn about coordinating long term care for HIV patients and also the use of OPAT (outpatient antibiotic therapy), indwelling catheters and their complications in the outpatient setting.